alvaroalea/QL_512kb_External_Expansion/README.md

 This board will provide aditional 512Kb of static RAM (fast-ram) to the sinclair QL.

-It is incompatible con any aditional expansion on the QL.
+It is incompatible with any aditional memory expansion on the QL.

 Provide a expansion conector to allow conect aditional interfaces.